PimenovAlexander/resources/contracts/account.md

 | 11  | 496 | 527 |

 ## Interface
-### get_account_data
+### (slice, slice, int, int, int, int) get_account_data ()

   This function provides current state of the user account

-  @return0 account::user_address   Address of the owner of the account
+  * @return0 account::user_address   Address of the owner of the account
-  @return1 account::pool_address   Address of the pool that this account is attached to
+  * @return1 account::pool_address   Address of the pool that this account is attached to
-  @return2 account::amount0        Amount of jetton0 that was deposited for mint
+  * @return2 account::amount0        Amount of jetton0 that was deposited for mint
-  @return3 account::amount1        Amount of jetton1 that was deposited for mint
+  * @return3 account::amount1        Amount of jetton1 that was deposited for mint
-  @return4 account::enough0
+  * @return4 account::enough0
-  @return5 account::enough1
+  * @return5 account::enough1